DavidRambo/dnr-hugo/content/post/hp-omen-critique/index.md

 Again, I encourage you to view the website yourself, as the smaller screenshots shown here significantly minimize the disorienting experience.

-The foregrounding of squaers in the second banner image accentuates the confusion between interactive and non-interactive elements:
+The foregrounding of squares in the second banner image accentuates the confusion between interactive and non-interactive elements:

 ![New OMEN Banner, second image](OMEN-new-banner-2.png)

-The third image, of the sponsored streamrs, expresses a friendly representation of the diverse consumer base OMEN seeks to develop:
+The third image, of the sponsored streamers, expresses a friendly representation of the diverse consumer base OMEN seeks to develop:

 ![New OMEN Banner, third image](OMEN-new-banner-3.png)